Abby Health's 2025 Inaugural Medical Conference

 “I moved from Sydney to Newcastle and no longer had a regular GP... when I finally found one it cost $110 that I didn’t have.”

 The session culminated in a moving three-minute thank you video from patients across the country, a potent reminder of the real-world impact of their work.
+Stories like these drive our commitment to bulk billed for eligible patients with a valid Medicare card.

 With the patient experience framing the conversation, Founder, Charlie Veitch, took the stage to share the foundational story of Abby Health.
 For Charlie, the mission is deeply personal, born from the frustration of navigating a fragmented system while caring for his father with cancer.